eekme/BootStrap/README.md

 # BootStrap

 This is my Bootstrap Tutorial.
-Here I will begin my learned bath to strappin boots
+Here I will begin my learned path to strappin boots